nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-and-setting-up-related-software.md

 **To install Exiftool:**

 1. Download the [standalone distribution](http://www.sno.phy.queensu.ca/~phil/exiftool/index.html).
-2. Unzip the distribution.
+2. Unzip the distribution to a folder, named `C:\Program Files (x86)\exiftool` for example, and add it to the `PATH` environment variable.
-3. Rename the .exe into exiftool.exe and move it to the `C:\WINDOWS` directory (or any other directory in your `PATH`).
+3. Rename the extracted .exe into exiftool.exe

-&nbsp;